OrinariLabs/Orinari_App/docs/features/autonomous-payments.md

 ### Non-Custodial

 - You control your private keys
-- NEPHARA never holds your funds
+- ORINARI never holds your funds
 - All transactions signed by your wallet
 - Revoke access anytime